Skip to main content

 A plethora of options is making multimodality in transportation a daily reality for many.
 For example, a shopper might pick up an e-scooter waiting on a street corner to drive to a shopping destination, drop it off at the entrance, and then hop on a bus to return home.
 This new ecosystem of multimodal transportation is helping people easily get from point A to point B, especially in urban, high-density areas ― unencumbered by the responsibility of vehicle ownership or operation.

-Reliable data is the backbone of any smart, connected ecosystem ― whether that system is a car, a mass transit vehicle or an entire network of transportation modes.
+Reliable data is the backbone of any smart, connected ecosystem ― whether that system is a connected car, a mass transit vehicle or an entire network of diverse modes of public transportation.
 This data includes not only the data about the vehicle itself and how it interacts with its surroundings, but also data about its passengers.
 Yet in study after study, when it comes to connected cars and AVs, consumers report significant concerns over data privacy and security.ii

 Another major concern for consumers is safety.
 Connected vehicles hold great promise for reducing the number of traffic accidents related to human error.
 But we’re not yet at the point where people feel assured that riding in an AV is safer than having control over that vehicle themselves, or with another human at the helm.
 This is a crucial hurdle to overcome.